 Since the publication of the best-selling, highly acclaimed first edition, the technology and clinical applications of medical imaging have changed significantly.
-Gathering these developments into one volume, Webb’s Physics of Medical Imaging, Second Edition presents the basic physics, modern technology and up-to-date examples of clinical application across all the modalities of medical imaging.
+Gathering these developments into one volume, Webb’s Physics of Medical Imaging, Second Edition presents a thorough update of the basic physics, modern technology and many examples of clinical application across all the modalities of medical imaging.

 New to the Second Edition

 Keeping the material accessible to graduate students, this well-illustrated book reviews the basic physics underpinning imaging in medicine.
 It covers the major techniques of x-radiology, computerised tomography, nuclear medicine, ultrasound and magnetic resonance imaging, in addition to infrared, electrical impedance and optical imaging.
 The text also describes the mathematics of medical imaging, image processing, image perception, computational requirements and multimodality imaging.

 In the Beginning: The Origins of Medical Imaging, S. Webb

 Diagnostic Radiology with X-Rays, D.R.
 Dance, S.H.
 Evans, C.L.
 Skinner and A.G.
 Bradley